haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   code of assertions and predicates (that is, subprogram preconditions and postconditions, subtype predicates and type invariants) is also skipped.

-  By default, all the complexity metrics are computed and reported.
+  By default, all the complexity metrics are reported.
 For more fine-grained control you can use the following switches:

-  .. index:: -complexity (gnatmetric)
+  .. index:: --complexity (gnatmetric)
   .. index:: --no-complexity (gnatmetric)